William Lowell Putnam III

 William Lowell Putnam III (October 25, 1924 – December 20, 2014) was an alpinist, author and retired broadcasting executive.
 He was Trustee Emeritus of the Lowell Observatory, a private astronomical research facility.
 He was the son of politician and businessman Roger Putnam and a member of the prominent Lowell family of Massachusetts.

 Biography

 Putnam studied geology at Harvard University and later was founder and chief executive of the Springfield Television Corp.
 (Massachusetts), a company which he sold in 1984.
 During World War II, he served in 10th Mountain Division, was wounded in combat twice and awarded both the Silver Star and the Bronze Star.

 Over several decades beginning in the 1940s, Putnam made many first ascents and difficult exploratory expeditions centered in the Selkirk Mountains of British Columbia.

-After serving as the American Alpine Club guidebook editor for western Canada beginning in 1957 and subsequently in other capacities, Putnam was the club's president from 1971–73.
-Related to these activities, Putnam was U.S delegate to the International Mountaineering and Climbing Federation (or UIAA) for 30 years, and for much of this period also represented Canada.
+After serving as the American Alpine Club guidebook editor for western Canada beginning in 1957 and subsequently in other capacities, Putnam was the club's president from 1971 to 1973.
+Related to these activities, Putnam was U.S. delegate to the International Mountaineering and Climbing Federation (or UIAA) for 30 years, and for much of this period also represented Canada.